Michael Kohlhaas: Plot summary

-Through personal intervention of Martin Luther an amnesty is arranged, whereby the Elector of Saxony approves the suit against the Squire.
+Through personal intervention of Martin Luther an amnesty is arranged, whereby the Elector of Saxony approves the suit against the Junker.
 But the Junker again activates his influential family and Kohlhaas is thrown into a dungeon in Brandenburg.

-The Elector of Brandenburg manages to have Kohlhaas released, but since in the meantime Saxony has informed the Kaiser in Vienna, the ruling families in Berlin feel this threat to the authority of the aristocracy must be handled with severity.
+The Elector of Brandenburg has Kohlhaas released, but in the meantime Saxony has informed the Kaiser in Vienna.
+The ruling families in Vienna feel this threat to the authority of the aristocracy must be handled with severity.
 In spite of surprising efforts of the Elector of Brandenburg to save Kohlhaas, he is sentenced to death.
-Later it turns out that Kohlhaas has on his person papers that contain important information about the House of Saxony.
+Later it turns out that Kohlhaas has on his person a slip of paper that contains a gypsy's detailed prophecy of the future of the House of Saxony.

 As Kohlhaas is led to execution, he sees in the crowd the disguised Elector of Saxony.
 Through his lawyer, he is informed that his suit against the Junker has been successful, and is presented with compensation for the injuries of his hired man and shown the horses, now well-fed and healthy.
 Pleased that justice has been served, he submits willingly to the execution.
-However, shortly before being beheaded, he opens the amulet on his neck containing the papers regarding the House of Saxony and swallows them.
-The Elector of Saxony is so distressed by this act that he faints, and Kohlhaas is beheaded shortly thereafter.
+However, shortly before being beheaded, he opens the amulet on his neck containing the slip of paper with the gypsy's prophecy and swallows it.
+The Elector of Saxony is so distressed by the loss of the prophecy of his family's future that he faints, and Kohlhaas is beheaded shortly thereafter.